verrazzano/docs/content/en/docs/reference/API/Multicluster/VerrazzanoProject.md

 weight: 2
 draft: false
 ---
-The VerrazzanoProject custom resource is used to create Kubernetes namespaces and their associated security settings on one or more clusters.
+The VerrazzanoProject custom resource is used to the create application namespaces and their associated security settings on one or more clusters.
 Here is a sample VerrazzanoProject that specifies a namespace to create on the cluster named `managed1`.
 The namespaces are always created on the admin cluster.

 ```
 apiVersion: clusters.verrazzano.io/v1alpha1